Chronicz/CS157A-Team2/README.md

 This is a furniture-focused web application that contains the following key features:

 - A catalog of chairs and tables available and basic information about them
-- A blog post tab where users can write blogs about specific pieces of furniture
+- A blog list tab where users can write and edit blog posts about specific pieces of furniture
 - A wishlist feature where users can save furnitures of interest

 ## Table of Contents